tegerte/klipper_upload/README.md

 Small Utility to automate gcode upload to klipper after slicing in e.g. PrusaSlicer.

 Inspired by [this thread on GitHub](https://github.com/Arksine/moonraker/discussions/128) I decided to create a small automation utility for improvement of my workflow for generating gcode and 3D-printing.
 I like to use  PrusaSlicer, and unfortunately it has no way to export gcode to a Creality SonicPad.
+After gcode-export in the directory monitored by this programm

 ![Screenshot1.png](pictures%2FScreenshot1.png)

-The script monitors a directory for newly generated gcode-files and uploads them to Klipper using Moonraker-API.
+The gcode-file gets uploaded to Klipper using Moonraker-API.

-This will look like this on your console:
+Console output will look like this:

 ![Screenshot2.png](pictures%2FScreenshot2.png)